Emergency Light Circuit Board Instruction

 • Consider self-testing for replacements—automated monthly/annual checks reduce future labor.

-Budget tip: If three or more components are questionable (battery, board, heads), a new unit is often cheaper and more reliable long term.
+Budget tip: If three or more components are questionable (battery, board, heads), a new unit is often cheaper and more reliable long term than chasing a hard-to-find replacement emergency light circuit board.
 See Emergency Lights.

 Compatibility & Parts Matching